Trusted

 When partial

+Any ETH accumulated above the standard validator limit of 32 ETH can be withdrawn.
+That way, the user still manages to be a validator.
 If you are planning to withdraw partially, the first step is to set a “Withdrawal Credential.”
 That would activate partial withdrawals on your account.
 And even then, the withdrawals won’t be immediate but phased — 1 sweep per week.

 When full

-This phenomenon strips off all the validator rights.
-This way, you can withdraw every bit of your staking balance, including the rewards.
-However, the exits cannot be made at once.
-Keeping the current rate limit in mind, only seven validators can leave the network per epoch (timespan of block formation — 30.000 blocks keeping the current network traffic in mind).
+However, exits cannot be made at once.
+Considering the current rate limit, only seven validators can leave the network per epoch (the timespan of block formation is 30.000 blocks, keeping the current network traffic in mind).

 As each epoch for Ethereum is currently 6.4 minutes, a total of 7 x (1440 minutes / 6.4 minutes) = 1,575 validators, max.